 All the balance-of-payment indicators reflected Yemen's challenging economic position heading into 2020.
 The deficit in the current account amounted to USD 644 million in 2020, equal to 3.4 percent of GDP; the capital and financial accounts each recorded small surpluses of USD 7 million in 2020.
-The total balance of payments deficit at the end of 2021 is projected to be just under USD 1,4 million.
+The total balance of payments deficit at the end of 2021 is projected to reach over USD 2,1 billion (or 9.8 percent of GDP).